Skip to main content

 • International

 I have been a volunteer on website development for causes for over a decade.
-All almost all healthcare focused and related.
+All almost all mostly healthcare focused and related.

 And I have decided, there can only be one role in these environments: